ethersphere/swarm-desktop/README.md

 Electron app and shows the Tray icon.
 No UI will be opened automatically.
 If you need to make more adjustment you have to exit the process with `SIGINT (CTRL+C)` and relaunch.

-#### Installer

-To work on the Installer, run first `npm start` that will spin up the Electron Desktop back-end and also launches the `/installer` development server.
-In order for the UI to be able to access the Desktop API it needs to have injected API token, which you can do by running `npm run open:installer` that will open the Installer UI served by the development server with API key be passed in the URL.
-Changes to the Installer UI are automatically hot-reloaded.

-The UI served by the Desktop itself is updated only when you restart the `npm start`.

-#### Dashboard
+#### UI (Dashboard)

 To work on the Dashboard, run first `npm start` that will spin up the Electron Desktop back-end.
 Then go to your locally cloned `bee-dashboard` repo and in it start the development server with `npm start`.
-Similarly to Installer, the Dashboard also needs to have API key injected in order to use the
-Desktop's API.
-You can inject it similarly by running `npm run desktop` in the Dashboard repo that will open the Dashboard UI with API key in the URL.
+Dashboard also needs to have API key injected in order to use the Desktop's API.
+You can inject it by running `npm run desktop` in the Dashboard repo that will open the Dashboard UI with API key in the URL.
-Changes to the Installer UI are automatically hot-reloaded.
+Changes are automatically hot-reloaded.

 The UI served by the Desktop itself is updated only when you update the `@ethersphere/bee-dashboard` NPM package in the Desktop repo.